 Open the Device Security > Management Access > Server dialog, Telnet tab.
-To disable the Telnet server, select the Off radio button in the Operation frame.
+Disable the Telnet server.
+Select the Off radio button in the Operation frame.
 Apply the settings temporarily.
-To do this, click the ✓ button.
+To do this, click the v button.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. no telnet server To disable the Telnet server.
+5 5 configure To change to the Configuration mode. no telnet server To disable the Telnet server.

-If the SSH server is disabled and you also disable Telnet, then access to the Command Line Interface is only possible through the serial interface of the device.
+If the SSH server is disabled and you also disable the Telnet server, then access to the device management is only possible using the Command Line Interface through the serial connection.
 To work remotely with the Command Line Interface, enable SSH.
 To do this, perform the following steps: